oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 Thanks for your interest in improving the Oppia platform!
 This page explains how to get set up, how to find something to work on, and how to make a code change.
 If you run into any problems along the way, please file an issue on our [issue tracker](https://github.com/oppia/oppia/issues), or get help by posting to the [developers' mailing list](https://groups.google.com/forum/#!forum/oppia-dev).
 There are also lots of helpful resources in the [developer wiki](https://github.com/oppia/oppia/wiki) -- check out the sidebar!

+To get familiar with Oppia from an operational point of view, do check out [user documentation](http://oppia.github.io/).

 ## Setting things up

 1. Please sign the CLA so that we can accept your contributions.
 If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
 If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).